 People are often not sure about what are ancient grains, how to cook ancient grains and how to incorporate them into their everyday meals.
 So here are six of my favourites and what I like to do with them.
 Some are better in salads and sides, some become "mushy" when cooked so are useful for soups and thickening, while some make great breads and baked things.

-2013 is the Year of Quinoa, according to the United Nations, so it's not surprising that it's making a leap from health food shops to supermarkets.
+2013 is the Year of Quinoa, so it's not surprising that it's making the leap from health food shops to supermarkets.
 It cooks quickly and I use it in recipes that call for couscous (mine somehow always used to end up gluggy!), bulgur or rice.

 It cooks up to make lovely salads and hot side dishes.
 The most common is the beige or cream-coloured quinoa but you can also buy black, grey and red types which take longer to cook.
 There's also a tri-colour quinoa which is a mix of the three types (photographed above).

 Quinoa has an exceptional nutrition profile being packed with low GI carbs and fibre, along with B vitamins and minerals such as phosphorus, magnesium, potassium and zinc.
 It's also gluten free.
 For vegans, it's a must-eat, thanks to its complete amino acid (protein) rating.

 One of the oldest cultivated grains, barley is closely related to wheat and rye.
 It was one of the first grains cultivated as a staple food in ancient Egypt and later, Greece, and Rome.
 These days, most of the barley crop is used to make malt to brew beer and malt whiskey.